Release of Information

 Student's right to request correction of records: Students have the right to request corrections of records they believe are inaccurate, misleading, or in violation of their privacy rights.
 Following are the procedures for the correction of records:

-A student's request to amend a record must be directed to the designated record custodian.
+A student's request to amend a record must be directed to the designated record custodian (see the record custodian listing above).
 The student must identify the part of the record to be changed and specify why the information is inaccurate, misleading or in violation of the student's privacy or other rights.
 If the record custodian agrees with the request, the record will be changed.

 If the record custodian believes that the information presented does not merit a change, the student will be notified of that decision and advised of the hearing process.
 If a hearing is requested the following steps will be followed: